jamesshore/ergotest/docs/reporting_api.md

 console.log(renderer.renderAsSingleLines(tests));
 ```

-See the [TestRenderer](#testrenderer) documentation for details about which methods are called by each high-level rendering method.
-Override those methods to change the high-level rendering methods' behavior.
+See the [TestRenderer](#testrenderer) documentation for details about how each method works and what other methods they call.

 ### Customizing error rendering

-Test result rendering, including `TestCaseResult` and `TestRenderer`, have a big limitation: they don't allow you to customize how assertion failures and other errors are displayed.
-You can call [testRenderer.renderAsMultipleLines()](#testrendererrenderasmultiplelines) or [TestCaseResult.errorRender](automation_api.md#testcaseresulterrorrender), but both of them are limited to giving you a pre-rendered result.
-They don't give you access to the error object itself.

-That's because Ergotest runs its tests in a worker process, by default, and serializing errors across the process boundary can result in data loss.
+The test results don’t include the error object that caused a test to fail.
+That's because Ergotest runs its tests in a worker process, by default, and serializing error objects across the process boundary can result in data loss.
 As a result, errors have to be handled inside the worker process.

-To do so, create a module that exports a `renderError()` function.
+To customize how errors are rendered, create a module that exports a `renderError()` function.
 It needs to have a signature matching the [RenderErrorFn](automation_api.md#rendererrorfn) type:

 * `renderError(names: string[], error: unknown, mark: TestMarkValue, filename?: string): unknown;`
 * _names:_ Same as [testCaseResult.name](automation_api.md#testcaseresultname).